The Easy Hack That Made Me Love My IKEA Dresser Again

 View this post on Instagram

-Decorating is an ongoing process: Tastes change and preferences shift.
 Given that my dresser is in perfectly good condition (I even learned that acetone nail polish was the key to removing the rust stains my metal tray had left on top), updating it was a better option for my wallet and the environment.
 Could your storage use a refresh?
 Luckily, IKEA dresser knobs come in a pretty universal size, so any hardware should work.
 Consider some of these picks—just be mindful that you’ll be buying 12 if you, too, have a Hemnes.